Fixed Home Equity Loan vs Home Equity Line of Credit (HELOC)

 You have several credit card balances with high interest rates, and the monthly payments are unpredictable and stressful.
 You could use a fixed home equity loan to pay off all those cards at once.
 Debt consolidation simplifies your financial life by replacing multiple, high-interest payments with one single, lower-interest payment.
 You’ll know exactly how much you’re paying each month and when you’ll be debt-free.

 The key difference here is the interest rate.
-A HELOC typically has an adjustable rate, meaning the interest rate can go up or down over time, based on market conditions.
+A HELOC typically has an adjustable rate, meaning the interest rate can fluctuate over time based on market conditions.
 Meaning your minimum monthly payment can fluctuate.

 Strengths of a HELOC